trurl-master/jsdom-testing-mocks/README.md

 mockElementSize(myDiv, {
   // both contentBoxSize and borderBoxSize accept plain objects instead of arrays
   contentBoxSize: { inlineSize: 400, blockSize: 200 },
 });

+mockElementSize(myOtherDiv, {
+  // only one dimension is required, the other one will be assumed to be 0
+  borderBoxSize: { inlineSize: 200 },
+});
 ```